 - 1.1.
-The Cabinet is asked to note the results of the second round of revenue budget monitoring for 2024/25. - 1.2.
-The Cabinet is requested to instruct the Corporate Management Team to implement urgent actions to bring expenditure back within the budget agreed by the Full Council. - 2.
-Suggested reasons for decision(s) - 2.1.
-The Full Council is responsible for agreeing a balanced budget in advance of each financial year.
-The Cabinet is responsible for ensuring that income and expenditure remain within the approved budget, including instructing corrective action to prevent any forecast overspend from materialising. - 3.
-Budget and policy framework - 3.1.
+The Children and Young People Overview and Scrutiny Committee is asked to note the results of the second round of revenue budget monitoring for 2024/25. - 1.2.
+The Children and Young People Overview and Scrutiny Committee is asked to note that Cabinet instructed the Corporate Management Team to implement urgent actions to bring expenditure back within the budget agreed by the Full Council. - 2.
+Budget and policy framework - 2.1.
 The Cabinet is responsible for ensuring that income and expenditure remain within the budget approved by Council.
-Budget virements are subject to the financial limits contained in part 5 of chapter 3 of the Council's Constitution. - 4.
-Background - 4.1.
-At its meeting on 29 February 2024, the Council set a total budget requirement of £438.569 million for 2024/25.
+Budget virements are subject to the financial limits contained in part 5 of chapter 3 of the Council's Constitution. - 3.
+Background - 3.1.
+At its meeting on 29 February 2024, the Council set a total budget requirement of £438.569million for 2024/25.
 Since then, a number of changes to grant funding have been confirmed, primarily the Household Support Fund and in relation to various schools funding allocations.
-The net impact of these
+The net impact of these amendments takes the round two budget requirement to a total of £436.239million.

-- amendments takes the round two budget requirement to a total of £436.239million. - 4.2.
-This report presents the results of the first round of revenue budget monitoring based on returns submitted by individual budget managers.
-In preparing these forecasts, budget managers have taken account of last year's outturn, items of growth or savings agreed as part of the budget build, actual income and expenditure for the year to date, and most importantly, their knowledge of commitments and service requirements anticipated for the remainder of the financial year. - 4.3.
+- 3.2.
+This report presents the results of the second round of revenue budget monitoring based on returns submitted by individual budget managers.
+In preparing these forecasts, budget managers have taken account of last year's outturn, items of growth or savings agreed as part of the budget build, actual income and expenditure for the year to date, and most importantly, their knowledge of commitments and service requirements anticipated for the remainder of the financial year. - 3.3.
 In previous financial years, the Council has carried out budget monitoring and reported the results to Members on a quarterly basis only.
-In 2023 the Council commissioned the Chartered Institute of Public Finance and Accountancy (CIPFA) to conduct a Financial Resilience Review, and the report recommended that "more frequent (monthly) forecasting would provide a more robust foundation for financial management especially given the size of the challenge facing Medway moving forward". - 4.4.
+In 2023 the Council commissioned the Chartered Institute of Public Finance and Accountancy (CIPFA) to conduct a Financial Resilience Review, and the report recommended that "more frequent (monthly) forecasting would provide a more robust foundation for financial management especially given the size of the challenge facing Medway moving forward". - 3.4.
 In response to this recommendation, from the beginning of the 2024/25 financial year, the Council has implemented a monthly revenue budget monitoring process.
 Each month budget and service managers are presented with the latest data on income, expenditure and commitments and are using this to update the forecast outturn position for their services.
 The results of each monthly monitoring are shared in full with Directorate Management Teams at a highly summarised level focussing on risks.
 Required actions are reported each month to the Corporate Management Team for discussion with Cabinet Portfolio Holders as appropriate.
-Public reporting of the monitoring via these Cabinet reports remains at quarterly intervals, to enable the accountancy teams to work with services on a rolling programme of activity to check and challenge the forecasts, to ensure all key budget lines have been validated ahead of reporting to Members. - 4.5.
-To ensure available resources and effort are directed to the highest areas of risk, our monitoring of the capital programme and the Housing Revenue Account have remained on a quarterly basis, as expenditure and income are more stable and projections change less frequently in these areas.
+Public reporting of the monitoring via these Cabinet reports remains at quarterly intervals, to enable the accountancy teams to work with services on a rolling programme of activity to check and challenge the forecasts, to ensure all key budget lines have been validated ahead of reporting to Members. - 3.5.
+To ensure available resources and effort are directed to the highest areas of risk, our monitoring of the capital programme and the Housing Revenue Account have remained on a quarterly basis, as expenditure and income are more stable, and projections change less frequently in these areas.
 Both revenue and capital monitoring reports are scheduled for 2024/25 as follows Round 1 reported to Cabinet in July 2024; Round 2 reported to Cabinet in November 2024; Round 3 reported to Cabinet in February 2025; and the Outturn reported to Cabinet in June 2025.

-5. Summary Revenue Budget Forecast Position 2024/25
+4. Summary Revenue Budget Forecast Position 2024/25

-5.1.
+4.1.
 The forecast outturn for 2024/25 represents a pressure of £11.221million, an improvement of £5.252million from the position reported at Round 1.